-- Attend class on a regular basis. - Complete all classwork/homework, quizzes, tests/exams, projects, compositions, notebook, and TNReady End of Course Exam. - Participate in class regularly, in all class discussions, in pair and group work, and independent work.
+- Attend class on a regular basis. - Complete all classwork/homework, quizzes, tests/exams, projects, compositions, and notebook - Participate in class regularly, in all class discussions, in pair and group work, and independent work.

 Part 3: Unit Works/Pacing Guide

 Semester 1 and 2